 ii. overlapPDSCHsInTimePartiallyFreq-r16

-The requirement applies for simultaneous reception of rank 2 PDSCH, where each layer uses overlapping RBs in both time and frequency and is associated with a unique TCI state and AoA.
-The scheduled TCI states for the rank 2 PDSCH shall be configured with different QCL type-D reference signals respectively.
+The requirement applies for simultaneous reception of rank 2 PDSCH, where each layer uses overlapping RBs in both time and frequency, and is associated with a unique TCI state and AoA.
+The scheduled TCI states for the rank 2 PDSCH shall be configured with different QCL typeD reference signals respectively.
 The DL power at the center of quiet zone from each AoA equals the EIS spherical coverage requirement from sub-clause 7.3.4.